 There is not a chance that “The Book of Muslim” would even be written.
-Not by Parker and Stone, and not by anyone in the arts—stage, film or literary.
+Not by Parker and Stone, and not by anyone in the arts—stage, film, or literary.
 Nor would it be backed by the snooty patrons who pay hundreds of dollars for their The Book of Mormon tickets.
 And if you research “South Park Mohammed Controversy,” you’ll see why.

 Were I a Mormon and wanted to put an end to the offensive The Book of Mormon playing to packed houses every night, I’d put two and two together and round up a couple-dozen fellow retired Green Berets and SEALs and Rangers (Mormon “extremists” all, to be sure) and do an explosive jihadist thing upon a single night’s Broadway performance.
-Cast, crew, patrons and all, it doesn’t matter, there are no innocent victims, they’re all willing and happy participants in offending a sacred religion and a much loved prophet (though he only be a Smith brother, though not of the cough-drop variety*).
+Cast, crew, patrons and all, it doesn’t matter, there are no innocent victims, they’re all willing and happy participants in offending a sacred religion and a much-loved prophet (though he is only a Smith brother, though not of the cough-drop variety*).

 Yeah, the Parkers and Stones and the pundits who condemn Pamela Geller’s “Draw Mohammed” would be all up in arms and holding high their JE SUIS BOOK OF MORMON signs for a week or two, but then a few strategically placed blood-splattering hits on them, and the message would be clear: No more curtain rising.
 Nothing left but a darkened, deathly-quiet theater.